Jinglemisk/farkle/README.md

 ## Player A POV

 - Player A has received a link to visit the game lobby.
-- Player A enters their name on the screen and clicks “Join”
+- Player A enters their name on the screen and clicks "Join"
-    - Their name is now present in the “Players” list
+    - Their name is now present in the "Players" list
-- They wait for the host to click “Start Farkle!” to launch the game.
+- They wait for the host to click "Start Farkle!" to launch the game.
 - All players roll a single die to determine who goes first.
 - Host has rolled 2, Player A has rolled 6 and Player B has rolled a 4.
     - Player A, Player B and the Host are placed on the table in clockwise order.
 - Player A begins the game by rolling all of their six dice.
     - Player A has rolled a one, a three, a three, a six, a five, and a two
-    - Since “one” has the highest score among the 6 dice, they “pre-bank” the one, and roll again
+    - Since "one" has the highest score among the 6 dice, they "pre-bank" the one, and roll again
 - Player A rolls again with five dice, with their one die pre-banked for 100 points.
     - Player A has rolled a two, a six, a six, a six, and a five.
     - Player A pre-banks the three sixes, pre-banking 600 points worth of die.